darthven/ioc-lib.js/README.md

 <h2>INSTALLATION IS NOT RECOMMENDED UNTIL RELEASE 0.1.0</h2>

-ioc-lib.js is an sim example of very simple IoC container written on Typescript that will allow you to build scalable and flexible applications on Node.js platform.
+ioc-lib.js is an simple example of very simple IoC container written on Typescript that will allow you to build scalable and flexible applications on Node.js platform.

 <h2>Full Documentation</h2>